m-emre-yalcin/m-emre-yalcin.github.io/README.md

 - August 2019 - Current
 - Turkey - Istanbul/Acıbadem

+> At my university, I learned/learning the foundations of software engineering.
+Also I've learned the basics of C++, Java, Python and R.

 After graduating from high school, I could've started working for a company but I always wanted to be a software engineer/game developer so I decided to start studying for a college exam by taking a serious time.